 Please seek individual tax and/or estate planning advice from your accountant/lawyer.
 They are qualified to assess your personal situation.
-Alta West Capital is not a professional accounting or legal firm and cannot tax or give estate advice.
+Alta West Capital is not an accounting or legal firm and does not provide tax or estate advice.

 WHAT HAPPENS WHEN I MAKE WITHDRAWALS FROM MY RRSP?